 We are delighted that you have decided to hold your marriage ceremony in our parish.

-It is a requirement of the archdiocese that couples intending to marry should give a minimum of three months notice to the priest.
+It is a requirement of the Archdiocese and Church Law that couples intending to marry should give a minimum of three month’s notice to the priest.

 Couples will fill in a PRE-NUPTIAL ENQUIRY with the Priest.
 This form includes details of Baptism, Confirmation and Freedom to marry.